"Vail Village's serious wine bar — 50 pours by the glass and Matt Limbaugh's short rib. Book it for a relaxed first date."

 Is Root & Flower worth it?

-What should I order at Root & Flower?
+What is the dress code at Root & Flower?

 Is Root & Flower good for a first date?